baus/install-discourse/README.md

 ### Configure Postgres user account

 Discourse uses the Postgres database to store forum data.
-The configuration procedure is similar to MySQL, but I am a Postgres newbie, so if you have improvements to this aspect of the installation procedure, please let me know.

-Note: this is the easiest way to setup the Postgres server, but it also creates a highly privledged Postgres user account.
+This is an easy way to setup the Postgres server, but it also creates a highly privledged Postgres user account.
 Future revisions of this document may offer alternatives for creating the Postgres DBs, which would allow Discourse to login to Postgres as a user with lower privledges.